 - Sit up and lean forward

-- Using your thumb & index finger, squeeze soft part of nose (this is between end of nose and the bridge of nose)
+- Using your thumb & index finger, squeeze the soft part of the nose (this is between the end of the nose and the bridge of the nose)

 - Continue holding until bleeding stops

 - If bleeding continues, hold for another 10 minutes